keu/docs/software_versioned_docs/version-0.29/ac-support-policy.md

 description: Versioning and lifecycle policy for Astronomer Certified, our Apache Airflow offering for Astronomer Software.
 ---

-Astronomer Certified (AC) is a Debian-based, production-ready distribution of Apache Airflow that mirrors the open source project and undergoes additional levels of rigorous testing conducted by our team.
-New versions of AC are issued regularly based on Apache Airflow's community release schedule.
+Astronomer Certified (AC) is a Debian-based, production-ready distribution of Apache Airflow that mirrors the open source project and undergoes additional levels of rigorous testing.
+New versions of AC are issued regularly and follow the Apache Airflow release schedule.

-This Docker image is hosted on [Astronomer's Docker registry](https://quay.io/repository/astronomer/ap-airflow?tab=tags) and allows you to run Airflow on Astronomer.
+This Docker image is hosted on the [Astronomer Docker registry](https://quay.io/repository/astronomer/ap-airflow?tab=tags) and allows you to run Airflow on Astronomer.
 All projects require that you specify an AC image in your `Dockerfile`.

 This document provides information on the following: